 With such a wide variety of options, saving for retirement can be a bit intimidating.
 Many young and even middle-aged people do not know where to begin in planning their saving strategies.
 Which plan is right for you and your lifestyle?
-There is no answer set in stone in regards to one plan being the best overall retirement saving strategy.
+There is no set in stone answer to the question of which plan is the best overall retirement strategy.
 However, there are a few important things to consider that can help you get a start on selecting the right option for you.
 Two key factors to examine are the estimated annual appreciation rate and when you will have to pay taxes on the money.
 Take a look at the graphs below to find out where some of the most popular retirement savings plans fall into these categories.

 401(k): Although average annual appreciation rates on 401(k) savings can vary, with current rates, you can expect a yearly appreciation of around 5% on the money that you and/or your employer contributes to your 401(k) account.